 Why won't Knit recognize my phone, or won't index all its content?

 This may be related to how the phone presents itself when you connect it to your PC.
-As a general rule, Knit will see what Windows will see on the phone.
+As a general rule, Knit will see what Microsoft Windows will see on the phone.
 Windows or Knit may not detect all the content on your phone for multiple reasons:

 - The phone may connect to “Charge Only”: Many phones default to just charging when you connect them to a PC’s USB port.
 Thus, they won’t do any data exchange when you connect them to your PC.
 The phone’s manufacturer/software decides this default behavior.
 Another possibility is that you are using a “charging only” USB cable.
 Such a cable cannot transfer any data between the phone and the PC.

 - The phone may restrict what the PC can see: A phone can choose to connect to the PC as a “PTP Device” (a Picture Transfer Protocol compliant device), an “MTP Device” (a Media Transfer Protocol comlpliant device) or as a “Mass Storage Device”.
 A phone that connects as a PTP device will only show the PC its photos.
 Similarly, a phone that connects as an MTP device will only show the PC its music files.
 A phone that connects as a mass storage device should show the PC all files on the phone.
 Again, the phone manufacturer makes this decision, not the PC.
 You may sometimes be able to change how the phone connects.
 Typically, you do that by changing its USB connection settings (sometimes this is buried under “Developer Options”).

 - The phone may be busy: A phone will only allow a single reader or writer from the PC to access it at any given time.
 If Windows (File Manager/Explorer) is accessing the phone, Knit will be denied access.
 You can terminate the Windows (or other) process that is accessing your phone and retry.

 Please note that enabling “USB Debugging” on the phone is not needed to allow the PC to see a phone’s content.

 Why won't Knit see all my email folders or messages?